This policy may refer to one or more of our businesses (thereafter “We”):

-- potential and actual employers and clients of The Interchange Bench (with your prior consent);
+- Potential or actual employers who are our clients (with your prior consent)

 We contract out a number of services from time to time and our contractors may be privileged to your personal information.
 Typically our contractors include, but are not limited to:

-- other administrators associated with the provision of The Interchange Bench services.
+- Other administrators associated with the provision of our services

 If you are unwilling to provide us with the information we need to assist you in your job search, we may be limited in our ability to place you in suitable work.